 Following the death of James Fullerton, President Wilson nominated Harry Upham as his replacement, but the Senate had not confirmed him by the time Wilson’s term ran out in 1921, and President Harding nominated W.O.
 Hart in his place.
+As a young man, he had worked in the post office of his hometown of Fort Dodge, Iowa.
 As editor of the Orange Daily News from 1909 until his death in 1942, Bill Hart was a major force in Republican politics in Orange County.
 He served a single term in the State Legislature (1920-21) just before becoming postmaster.
 Hart Park in Orange is named in his honor.

 Vera Wettlin, 1934-1954